-The deadline to submit work for volume 8 has been extended to March 6, 2015.
+The deadline to submit work for volume 9 is March 1, 2016.

 Submit your article for review in an electronic format (email attachment or on disk) to the journal editor.
 Most submissions are sent via email to firstname.lastname@example.org.
 The submission guidelines listed below must be followed.